locopormimoto/Guition-ESP32-S3-4848S040/README.md

 - Viewing Angle: Wide viewing IPS screen

 ## </> How to Build
-The project can be built by Visual Studio Code.
+The project can be compiled with Visual Studio Code.
 ESP-IDF plugin must be installed on Visual Studio Code.
 Follow the [Installation Guide](https://github.com/espressif/vscode-esp-idf-extension/#quick-installation-guide) to install the ESP-IDF plugin.